top of page

 Thank you for submitting a request to participate in our nutrition programming!

-Meet your educator, Miss Day!
+Meet your educator, Day!

-Phone: (207) 236-6313 ext 3
+(207) 236-6313 ext 3

 *Office hours may vary